 Having more than one type of pillow handy can make a world of difference to your sleep.
 Don’t become overwhelmed with the many choices offered that claim the perfect night’s rest.
 Rushing your decisions or limiting yourself to only a select few often leads to a wrong decision- resulting in poor night sleep.
 Take the time to know what is being offered and make sure it’s based on both your specific sleep needs as well as your personal preferences.

-Check our article on How to Wash a Throw Pillow
+Check out our article on How to Wash a Throw Pillow